olimpiadi-informatica/make-templates/README.md

 **Positional arguments:**

-- `targets`: Language targets that should be considered.
-If no targets are specified, the default targets are considered: c/cpp/java/pas/py/tex for CMS and c/cpp/java/md/pas/py for Terry.
+- `targets`: Language targets that should be considered (if none specified, the default is c/cpp/java/pas/py/tex for CMS and c/cpp/java/md/pas/py for Terry)

 **Options:**

 - `-h`, `--help`: Show the help message and exit.
-- `-l LANG`, `--lang LANG`: Language to be used for generating the files (either *it* or *en*, defaults to *en*).
+- `-l LANG`, `--lang LANG`: Language to be used for generating the files (either *it* or *en*, defaults to *it* for Terry and *en* for CMS).
 - `-d DESCRIPTION`, `--description DESCRIPTION`: Path of the file containing the I/O description in SLIDe (defaults to `inout.slide`).
-- `--limits LIMITS`: Path of the file containing task limits (defaults to `gen/limiti.py`).
+- `--limits LIMITS`: Path of the file containing task limits (defaults to `gen/limiti.py` for CMS and `managers/limits.py` for Terry).
 - `-t`, `--terry`: Forces the tool to interpret the task as being in the Terry format.
-- `-c`, `--cms`: Forces the tool to interpret the task as being in the Italian-yaml format for CMS.
+- `-c`, `--cms`: Forces the tool to interpret the task as being in the yaml format for CMS.
 - `-n`, `--no-replace`: Prevents the tool from replacing already-generated files (including task statements).

 ### SLIDe: Simple Language for Input Description